Nepal Tibet Bhutan Tour

 in The morning.drive 45 minutes to Punakha and visit the Punakha Dzong which served as an old capital of Bhutan.
 This remarkable fortress is built between two rivers and has survived many glacial floods and fire.
 Every year during the month of February a procession known as the Punakha Serda takes place to commemorate the victory over the Tibetans.
 Drive 3 hours to Thimphu for lunch and proceed 2 hours to Paro via visiting the oldest building in Bhutan, the Simtokha Dzong.
 It now serves as a Buddhist university.
 Overnight Kichu Resort.

-Day 16: Transfer to Paro airport for fly to Bangkok.
-End of Service.
+Day 16: Transfer to Paro airport for fly to Kathmandu.
+Overnight Hotel.